gtechsltn/Get-Current-Directory/README.md

 ```
 string appRootPath = Server.MapPath("~");
-// => Returns the physical file system path of the root directory of the web application.
 ```

+Returns the physical file system path of the root directory of the web application.

 Available in Web Forms (Page or HttpContext) and MVC (Controller context).

 ### ✅ In ASP.NET MVC Controller
 ```
 string appRootPath = Server.MapPath("~");
-// Or with HostingEnvironment:
 string appRootPath = System.Web.Hosting.HostingEnvironment.MapPath("~/");
 ```

 ### ✅ From a static class or outside HttpContext

 Use this if you're not inside a Controller or Page:

 ```
 using System.Web.Hosting;
 string appRootPath = HostingEnvironment.MapPath("~/");